City-of-Helsinki/helfi-hakuvahti/README.md

 - ElasticProxy queries and sending emails happen through cron scripts.
 - Subscriptions are also removed through cron script, based on expiration days in `.env` configuration.
+- Email templates are located under `src/templates/something/*.html`
+  - Templates are suffixed with lang code, which is set per subscription.
+  - Templates can be modified for different sites by copying them to a different folder, ieg. `src/templates/something2` and changing `MAIL_TEMPLATE_PATH` envvar.

 ## Installing and running Hakuvahti